 Things To Think About

-All sloths are facing numerous threats, one species is vulnerable, and another species is critically endangered.
+All sloths are facing numerous threats and according to International Union for Conservation of Nature and Natural Resources (IUCN), one species is listed as vulnerable and another species is listed as critically endangered.
 The main threats that sloths are presented with are deforestation, vehicle collisions, electrocutions, and actions by humans such as poaching and illegal trafficking.
 Most pet sloths are snatched from their rainforest homes as part of this illegal smuggling, which leads me to the next thing to think about: for so many reasons, sloths do not make good pets.
-For more information about this, check out a previous article titled “Can Sloths Be Pets?
+For more information about this, check out my article titled “Can Sloths Be Pets?
 They Are So Cute, But…..“.

 The Wonderful Sloth